 Having said this, sometimes the “Crash” error occurs randomly.
 For instance, if you are testing a mobile application and suddenly you faced “Unfortunately application(name) stopped and you will try to reproduce the same error but you fail.

 We are not sure, as an Android application will not get a crash in the production environment since you were not able to take the logs of the random crash.

-Don’t worry, you can easily get the logs of android applications crashes and show to a developer so that he can easily fix the crashes on time and the user will not be able to face the crash error in the production environment.
+Don’t worry, you can easily get the logs of android application crashes and show them to a developer so that they can easily fix the crashes on time and the user will not be able to face the crash error in the production environment.

 Here is an easy way to capture the crash logs of Android Applications…

 There are a lot of ways to take the crash logs of Android applications.
 I would like to suggest you use ADB to get the crash logs by using Command Prompt.
 I will show you the working of ADB step by step.

 Before going into detail, let’s have a quick introduction to ADB.
 ADB is an Android Debugging Bridge through which you can communicate with a device (Device may be an Emulator or a real connected device).
 The ADB command provides multiple facilities like installing and debugging apps and you can also use it to run a command on an android device.
 ADB is basically a client-server program.